tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 ## Hardware integration

+The USB differential clock generation is already integrated internally in the SoM.

-The free output clock may be looped back to the external input clock pin, so that the PLL provides a clock with an arbitrary frequency directly to the FPGA.
+The extra free output clock may be looped back to the external input clock pin, so that the PLL provides a clock with an arbitrary frequency directly to the FPGA.

 It is also possible to use the free output clock pin elsewhere on the project.